heyjames/cassandra-site-helper/README.md

 * Differentiate a favorite server from the regular servers with a separate background color
 * (2020-11-08: Deprecated) HTML encoding is not set by default and uses windows-1252 which may be the cause of garbled text.
 Player names with garbled text can be replaced with the correct text/symbols by adding the garbled text and associated text/symbol to the dictionary.
 * Disable automatic page refresh (Can help you report a player before the auto-refresh removes them from the page)
-* Manually override a server IP with the new one in the event the owner has not updated the web interface (Deprecated)
+* (Deprecated) Manually override a server IP with the new one in the event the owner has not updated the web interface
 * Increase iFrame height to remove scrollbars
-* Censor mode to take screenshots (For developer use)
+* (For developer use) Censor mode to take screenshots
+* Customize a background color for highlighted players

 ### The Original Inconvenience Problem
 Without this script, a user can double-click and drag the IP address at the website and press CTRL+C to copy the IP address, but this also copies trailing whitespace.
 The alternative is to carefully single-click and drag the IP address and stop precisely before the trailing white space.
 Both scenarios require increased hand-eye coordination and takes about 5 and 8 user actions, respectively, compared to 2 with this script enabled.